MovalysMDK/mdk-source-gen/README.md

 ## What is mdk-source-gen?

-The mdk-source-gen is part of the Movalys MDK Framework.
+Mdk-source-gen is a source code generator from UML Diagrams.
+It is highly configurable and extendable to produce all kinds of sources.
+It is part of the Movalys MDK Framework and is used to generate the source code for the different mobile platforms.

-It provides all classes dedicated to the UML model processing.
+It provides all classes dedicated to the UML model processing chain.
 It deals with:
+* XMI Readers.
+* Model transformations.
+* Code generation using xsl templates.
-* Code format definition according the targeted language (C#, java...)
+* Code format definition according the targeted language (java, C#, ...).
-* Data conversion and description (attributes, types, panels, screens...)
-* ViewModel extraction for Fixedlists and spinners
-* Generation of all beans with their implementations (dao, enumerate, entity...)
+* Incremental generation.

 ## Documentation